 Is your organization ready to go Associations Unorthodox?

 Jeff De Cagna [Deh-CAHN-ya] is a respected association community thought leader, innovator and contrarian.
 For more than twenty years, Jeff has been inviting association leaders to think differently about the future, and pursue the generative work of transformation.
-He regularly challenges association orthodoxy as a popular speaker, author and advisor to associations across North America and around the world.Connect with Frank...
+He regularly challenges association orthodoxy as a popular speaker, author and advisor to associations across North America and around the world.Get connected to Frank...